greenbone/openvas-scanner/charts/openvasd/README.md

 ## OSPD and Redis via unix socket

-Although it is possible to start OSPD with TLS it is used in unix socket mode to prevent a user to bypass openvasd and interfere with those scans.
+Although it is possible to start OSPD with TLS, it is used in unix socket mode to prevent a user to bypass openvasd and interfere with those scans.

-Unfortunately the redis instance is shared between ospd and openvas without any clear separation it is crucial that the redis instance used by them cannot be modified elsewhere.
+Unfortunately the redis instance is shared between ospd and openvas without any clear separation.
+It is crucial that the redis instance used by them cannot be modified elsewhere.

 To ensure that redis is also started in unix socket mode.